-- If everyone present is fully vaccinated, there are no capacity limits or density limits at funerals. - If vaccination status is not being checked, these events are restricted to one person per 4sqm up to a maximum of 50 people, plus those necessary to conduct the funeral and refreshements cannot be served. - COVID check-in marshals must ensure all attendees check-in and, if it is a service for the fully vaccinated, that all attendees aged over 12 years and 2 months have proof that they are fully vaccinated or medically exempt (see p.
-4)
+- if all attendees are fully vaccinated, the number of people who may attend an indoor funeral is determined by the density quotient of one person per 4sqm.
+Up to 500 people may attend an outdoor funeral subject to 1 person per 2sqm density. - If the vaccination status of all attendees is not known, up to 30 people may attend per facility (indoors or outdoors) plus those necessary to conduct the funeral.
+Children aged under 12 months are not included in the cap.
+A density quotient of one person per 4sqm applies. - COVID check-in marshals must ensure all attendees check-in and, if it is a service for the fully vaccinated, that all attendees aged over 16 have proof that they are fully vaccinated or medically exempt (see below)